 However, some are more sensitive to lactose than others and may have to avoid butter for this reason.

-Also, butter is high in fat and therefore high in calories.
-People who are trying to reduce calories may want to cut back on butter for this reason.
+What’s more, since butter is high in fat, it’s high in calories.
+If you want to reduce your calorie intake, you may want to cut back on butter.

 Butter is used in baking as a leavening agent, meaning it introduces air into baked goods and makes them light and fluffy.

-Additionally, butter contributes to the flaky, moist texture of baked goods, as well as their rich and tasty flavors.
+Additionally, it contributes to the flaky, moist texture of baked goods, as well as their rich and tasty flavor.

-The good news is that there are plenty of delicious butter alternatives that can serve the same purposes in baking.
+Still, plenty of delicious butter alternatives can serve the same purposes in baking.

-Bottom Line: Butter functions as a leavening agent in baked goods, and it also provides texture and flavor.
+Butter functions as a leavening agent in baked goods and provides texture and flavor.

 The following fats and oils have properties that are comparable to butter, making them great substitutes.

-In baked goods where a strong, buttery flavor is desirable, it can replace butter at a 1-to-1 ratio.
+In baked goods for which a strong, buttery flavor is desirable, it can replace butter at a 1:1 ratio.

 Substituting ghee for butter works best with items that are baked at high temperatures and served warm, such as breads and cookies.

-However, it provides more moisture than butter does, so you may need to alter the amount of liquid and flour added to recipes when using ghee.
+However, as ghee provides more moisture than butter, you may need to alter the amount of liquid and flour in your recipes.

-Unrefined coconut oil tends to taste more "coconut-like" than refined coconut oil.
+Unrefined coconut oil tends to taste more like coconut than refined varieties.
 It works great for recipes that require tropical or rich chocolate flavors.

 If coconut is not the flavor you’re looking for, you can use a more refined brand of coconut oil or a different substitute.

-In most recipes, olive oil can be substituted for butter at a 3-to-4 ratio.
+In most recipes, olive oil can be substituted for butter at a 3:4 ratio by volume.

-For example, if the recipe calls for one cup of butter, you will replace it with 3/4 cups of olive oil.
+For example, if the recipe calls for 1 cup (225 grams) of butter, you can replace it with 3/4 cups (180 ml) of olive oil.

 Since olive oil is a liquid, it’s not a proper butter substitute in recipes that need the fat to remain solid or that require a lot of creaming, such as frosting and angel food cake.

-Bottom Line: Ghee, coconut oil and olive oil have properties that are comparable to butter, which make them appropriate baking substitutes.
+Ghee, coconut oil, and olive oil have properties that are comparable to butter, which make them appropriate baking substitutes.

-Most of the foods listed below can function as butter in recipes at a 1-to-1 ratio.
+Most of the foods listed below can function as butter in recipes at a 1:1 ratio.

-However, many of them have a higher water content than butter does, which may increase the moistness of baked goods.
+However, many have a higher water content than butter, which may increase the moistness of baked goods.

-To maintain the texture and mouthfeel of the original recipe, you may want to reduce the amount of other liquids in the recipe.
+To maintain the texture and mouthfeel of the original recipe, you may want to reduce the amounts of other liquids in the recipe.
 Adding extra flour can also help.

 This is especially true when it comes to taste.
-Many butter substitutes have unique flavors, which may or may not work depending on what flavor you are looking for.
+Many butter substitutes have unique flavors that may or may not work depending on what flavor you’re looking for.

-- Applesauce: Applesauce significantly reduces the amount of calories and fat in baked goods.
-Yet it does add sweetness, so you may want to reduce the amount of sugar added to recipes when using applesauce.
+- Applesauce.
+Applesauce significantly reduces the calorie and fat content of baked goods.
+Yet, it does add sweetness, so you may want to reduce the amount of sugar in recipes.

-- Avocados: Avocados add nutrients and healthy fats to recipes.
-Use dark-colored ingredients like chocolate to cover up the green tint that may result from using avocados.
+- Avocados.
+Avocados add nutrients and healthy fats to your recipes.
+Use dark ingredients like chocolate to cover up the green tint that may result from using avocados.

 - Greek yogurt.
 If dairy is not an issue, using Greek yogurt adds protein to your recipes and replaces sweetness with a tangy flavor.
 Full-fat yogurt is best for keeping baked goods creamy and tender.

-- Nut butters: Nut butters infuse baked goods with a nutty taste and tend to make them more dense and heavy.
+- Nut butters.
+Nut butters infuse baked goods with a nutty taste and tend to make them more dense and heavy.
 Still, keep in mind that they’re high in fat and calories.

-Bottom Line: Several foods make great butter substitutes.
-Some of them may change the flavor and consistency of baked goods, which is important to keep in mind when making changes to recipes.
+Several foods make great butter substitutes.
+Some may change the flavor and consistency of baked goods, which is important to keep in mind when changing your recipes.

 If you don’t eat butter, you can still enjoy spreads on your foods.